lorrli274/next/courses/community/Mozilla/Express Web Framework/2- Creating a Skeleton Website/6-Creating the Project.md

  > SET DEBUG=express-locallibrary-tutorial:* & npm start
 ```

-At the end of the output the generator provides instructions on how you install the dependencies (as listed in the **Package.json** file) and then how to run the application (the instructions above are for Windows; on Linux/macOS they will be slightly different).
+At the end of the output the generator provides instructions on how you install the dependencies (as listed in the *Package.json* file) and then how to run the application.